 This is a request for legal advice to the Cross Community Working Group to Develop an IANA Stewardship Transition Proposal on Naming Related Functions (the “CWG”).
 The CWG was formed by ICANN in response to the National Telecommunication and Information Administration’s announcement that it would transition its oversight (embodied in the IANA Functions Contract) of the IANA Functions to the “global multistakeholder community.”
 According to the CWG’s charter, the primary goal of the CWG “will be to produce a consolidated transition proposal for the elements of the IANA Functions relating to the Domain Name System.
 This proposal may include alternative options for specific features within it, provided that each option carries comparable support from the CWG.
 This proposal must meet the needs of the naming community in general, including the needs of all of the CWG’s chartering organizations, as well as the needs of direct consumers of IANA naming services including generic and country code top level domains.”

-The CWG’s work requires it to identify effective and efficient mechanisms to replace the oversight role of the NTIA with respect to the IANA Functions, which are performed by ICANN.
+The CWG’s work requires it to identify effective and efficient mechanisms to replace the oversight role of the NTIA with respect to the IANA Naming Functions, which are performed by ICANN.

 The CWG believes that NTIA’s ability to issue a contract for the IANA functions to a party other than ICANN provided the NTIA with sufficient power to ensure that ICANN performed the IANA tasks described in the contract adequately, and provided the possibility of changing providers in the event of non-performance.
 Finally, the contract provides documentation for the duties and obligations of the IANA Functions operator.
-As such the CWG is looking to identify mechanisms which would provide similarly effective tools in the absence of the NTIA.
+As such the CWG is looking to identify mechanisms that would provide similarly effective tools in the absence of the NTIA.

-Any solution proposed by the CWG is required by the NTIA to support and enhance the multistakeholder model as well as meet the needs and expectation of the global customers and partners of the IANA services which the CWG has interpreted as requiring a multistakeholder entity.
+Any solution proposed by the CWG is required by the NTIA to support and enhance the multistakeholder model as well as meet the needs and expectation of the global customers and partners of the IANA services, which the CWG has interpreted as requiring a multistakeholder entity.

 ICANN is primarily the policy development body for the DNS environment, in addition to being the IANA Functions operator which implements key parts of the DNS policy.
 Some are uncomfortable with this dual role, especially considering that certain elements of the ICANN multistakeholder community have documented what they consider to be significant interference of the ICANN Board in the interpretation and application of policies in an environment where many consider there is no effective recourse against such actions beyond the courts.
 It should be noted that while ICANN accountability (as IANA Functions operator) is a core issue for the CWG, ICANN accountability generally is the subject of another, related working group.

 A final complication is that part of the DNS is reserved for country code top level domains (ccTLDs, e.g., .ca for Canada).
 Most of these country code operators do not have any type of formal agreement with ICANN.
-The governments of the countries or territories associated with these ccTLDs consider them to be sovereign property to be administered according to local law, as long as the security and stability of the overall internet is not at issue.
+The governments of the countries or territories associated with these ccTLDs consider their ccTLDs to be sovereign property to be administered according to local law, as long as the security and stability of the overall internet is not at issue.
 Most, if not all, ccTLDs, as well as ICANN, adhere to the policies described in RFC1591, which predates ICANN, for the management of ccTLDs.
-The creation or the transfer of responsibility of a ccTLD can be a complex, delicate and long process (some taking several years) which is difficult if not impossible to properly document in detail.
+The creation or the transfer of responsibility of a ccTLD can be a complex, delicate and long process (sometimes taking several years), which is difficult if not impossible to properly document in detail.

 In this context the CWG is currently considering two types of proposals: